-To Those Who Want to Have Visitation with the child （Assistance Provided by Central Authority based on the Hague Convention）
+To Those Who Want to Have Visitation with the child （Assistance Provided by the Central Authority of Japan based on the Hague Convention）

 The Hague Convention prescribes that the Contracting States should support for providing opportunities for parent-child visitation or contacts based on the idea that improving difficult circumstances of having parent-child contacts across the border and ensuring opportunities for those contacts would lead to the interest of children.

-The Ministry of the Foreign Affairs, which assumes the role of Central Authority of Japan under the Hague Convention, would introduce both the relevant parties to Visitation Supporting Institutions and provide financial support to utilize such Institution within certain limitation if they reach an agreement on the matter of visitation through the family court, Alternative Dispute Resolution (ADR) Institution, or other means.
+The Ministry of Foreign Affairs of Japan, which assumes the role of the Central Authority of Japan (JCA) under the Hague Convention, would introduce both the relevant parties to visitation supporting institutions and provide financial support to utilize such Institution within certain limitation if they reach an agreement on the matter of visitation through the family court, Alternative Dispute Resolution (ADR) Institution, or other means.

-- (1) A Visitation Supporting Institution goes through contents of the agreement reached by both parties and explains to the parties about rules and conditions for provision of assistance through separate intake interviews for each party.
-Following the intake interviews, the Institution decides whether they can assist or not.
-(Please note that visitation assisted by the supporting scheme of the Central Authority can be arranged four in person sessions and four indirect sessions, such as “Online Mimamori Contact (please refer to (3) below for more details)”, at maximum for each case.
-In-person sessions can be replaced with online Mimamori sessions if in-person sessions are not used up to 4 sessions from Oct.1, 2020.
+- (1) A visitation supporting institution goes through contents of the agreement reached by both parties and explains to the parties about rules and conditions for provision of assistance through separate intake interviews for each party.
+Following the intake interviews, the institution decides whether they can assist or not.
+(Please note that visitation assisted by the supporting scheme of the JCA can be arranged four in-person sessions and four indirect sessions, such as “Online Mimamori Contact (please refer to (3) below for more details)”, at maximum for each case.
+From Oct.1, 2020, in-person sessions can be replaced with online Mimamori sessions if in-person sessions are not used up to 4 sessions.
 If the party wishes to replace all in-person sessions with online Mimamori sessions, online Mimamori sessions can be used for 8 sessions in total.)

-- (4) When you receive the support from the Central Authority of Japan, you are advised to take note of the following points:
+- (4) When you receive the support from the JCA, you are advised to take note of the following points:

 - Filming and recording are not allowed during the visitation.

-- The Central Authority and Visitation Supporting Institutions will not make a report on visitation for the parties.
+- The JCA and visitation supporting institutions will not make a report on visitation for the parties.

-- In case where a session of visitation is suspended by reason attributed to visitation supporting institution, and the party wants to use another Visitation Supporting Institution, the Central Authority will again provide support to help communication between both parties to arrange with the selected Visitation Supporting Institution.
+- In case where a session of visitation is suspended by reason attributed to visitation supporting institution, and the party wants to use another visitation supporting institution, the JCA will again provide support to help communication between both parties to arrange with the selected visitation supporting institution.

-- (2) Submit an attached form (PDF) to the Central Authority of Japan.
+- (2) Submit an attached form (PDF) to the JCA.